François Viète: Religious and political beliefs

 Viète was accused of Protestantism by the Catholic League, but he was not a Huguenot.
 His father was, according to Dhombres.
 Indifferent in religious matters, he did not adopt the Calvinist faith of Parthenay, nor that of his other protectors, the Rohan family.
 His call to the parliament of Rennes proved the opposite.
 At the reception as a member of the court of Brittany, on 6 April 1574, he read in public a statement of Catholic faith.

 Nevertheless, Viète defended and protected Protestants his whole life, and suffered, in turn, the wrath of the League.
 It seems that for him, the stability of the state was to be preserved and that under this requirement, the King's religion did not matter.
 At that time, such people were called "Politicals."

 Furthermore, at his death, he did not want to confess his sins.
 A friend had to convince him that his own daughter would not find a husband, were he to refuse the sacraments of the Catholic Church.
-Whether Viète was an atheist or not is a matter of debate.
+Whether Viète was religious or not is a matter of debate.